DIFC’s Dubai FinTech Summit expands globally with Pakistan Digital Authority

 PHOTO

-- The Summit is set to be one of the largest-ever gatherings in Pakistan focused on financial innovation drawing 10,000+ participants and up to 150 sponsors and exhibitors

-- DIFC Innovation Hub aims to bring its global expertise, network, and thought leadership to accelerate Pakistan’s digital financial ecosystem

-Dubai, UAE: DIFC Innovation Hub, the largest start-up and innovation hub in the world operating out of Dubai International Financial Centre (DIFC), in partnership with the Pakistan Digital Authority, is launching the Pakistan FinTech Summit from 18 and 19 August 2026, positioning Pakistan as a strategic growth market within the global FinTech landscape.
+DIFC Innovation Hub, the largest start-up and innovation hub in the world operating out of Dubai International Financial Centre (DIFC), in partnership with the Pakistan Digital Authority, is launching the Pakistan FinTech Summit from 18th and 19th August 2026, positioning Pakistan as a strategic growth market within the global FinTech landscape.

 The Pakistan FinTech Summit (PFS) is the first international expansion of the Dubai FinTech Summit, one of the world’s premier gatherings of Finance and FinTech leaders, organised by DIFC, the leading global financial centre in the Middle East, Africa and South Asia (MEASA) region.